Webpage created: March 27, 2016

 ADMIRALTY SIGNAL STATIONS

-Admiralty Signal Station, Mount Wise.
+The Admiralty Signal Station at Mount Wise,

 A series of 32 semaphore signalling stations was installed by the Admiralty between London and Plymouth Dock in about 1810.
 Within Devon, these were at Haldon, Knighton, Marley, Lee and Saltram.
 The last station in the chain was at Plymouth Dock and was added to a Redoubt that had been constructed on the site of Mount Wise House in 1778-79.
 It was used to pass Admiralty signals on to ships moored in the Sound and the Hamoaze.